List of Roman and Byzantine empresses

 Though the constitutional power of empresses was never defined, it was generally accepted that their coronation, performed after that of their husbands, granted them some imperial power.
 Often, their primary duties were to oversee the organization of ceremonies at the imperial court as well as to partake in imperial and religious affairs.
 Although governmental power was most often vested only in the emperor, empresses could gain significant authority as regents for young children or when their husbands were absent.
 Though they were bound by the wishes and temperaments of their husbands, empress consorts could at times also effectively become influential co-regents.
 In some cases, emperors reinforced their legitimacy through marrying the daughter of a previous emperor.
 In such cases, empresses sometimes stressed their dynastic legitimacy, greater than that of their husbands, to achieve great influence.
 Several influential consorts, such as Theodora, wife of Justinian I, and Euphrosyne, wife of Alexios III, held their own courts.
+Theodora and Euphrosyne, during their husbands' reigns, established a parallel court alongside the imperial court—a separate palace with their own staff, royal attendants, and imperial guard, with their own imperial seal.
+State affairs were reported to them, and decrees issued by them carried the same weight as those of the emperor.
+Additionally, empresses, Irene of Montferrat, wife of emperor Andronikos II Palaiologos, and Anna of Savoy, wife of emperor Andronikos III Palaiologos and mother of emperor John V Palaiologos, left Constantinople for Thessalonica and established their own courts, ruling independently in that province.
+Irene did so following a disagreement with her husband over succession, while Anna, after losing in the Second Civil War (1341–1347), establishing her own court in Thessalonica and acting independently.